-The files are ASCII files with x-, y-, and z-coordinates for each well point on separate lines.
+The files are ASCII files with x-, y-, and TVD-coordinates for each well point on separate lines.
+These files are only written if <write-xyz-point-files> is set to yes.

-7.4.4 The wellpoints_zonelog_Well.xyz and excluded_wellpoints_zonelog_Well.xyz files Contains well points for Well extracted from zonelog transitions along the well paths.
+7.4.4 The wellpoints-zonelog-Well.xyz and excluded-wellpoints-zonelog-Well.xyz files Contains well points for Well extracted from zonelog transitions along the well paths.
 The first file contains well points from wellpoints.dat whereas the latter file containes the removed well points.

-The files are ASCII files with x-, y-, and z-coordinates for each well point on separate lines.
+The files are ASCII files with x-, y-, and TVD-coordinates for each well point on separate lines.
+These files are only written if <write-xyz-point-files> is set to yes.

-7.4.5 The wellpoints_pointfile_Well.xyz and excluded_wellpoints_pointfile_Well.xyz files
+7.4.5 The wellpoints-pointfile-Well.xyz and excluded-wellpoints-pointfile-Well.xyz files